-Vital Energi Powers Largest Central London Development in 150 years
+Vital Energi Pound Largest Central

 The City of London took a large step towards energy sustainability on Thursday 27th February, 2014 with the launch of the King’s Cross Combined Heat and Power (CHP) Energy Centre, designed and built by Blackburn and London-based sustainable energy experts Vital Energi.